piotrostr/listen/README.md

 Be careful as the default usage was on mainnet with small txs, be sure to set the URLs and signer keypair to testnet

+## Requirements

+0. Install Rust
+1. Install `protoc`, `build-essential`, `pkg-config`, `libssl-dev`
+2. Copy over `.env.example` into `.env`, plug your RPCs (otherwise uses solana default public RPCs)
+3. Copy over `auth.json` - JITO authentication keypair and `fund.json` - the keypair with some SOL to fund the endeavour
+4. Enable Rust Nightly and `cargo build --release`
+5. Run the `./run-systemd-services.sh` to run the microservices

 ## Usage

 ### Listening on new swaps